RobertSundling/neato-botvac/README.md

 This `.tgz` file also contains a (normally hidden) `._Signing.crt` metadata file, likely because the archive was created manually on a Macintosh computer.
 This unnecessary, additional file does not interfere with the update procedure and does not need to be removed.

-*The certificate contained in this firmware page is currently expired, but this can be bypassed using the methods described above.*
+*The certificate contained in this firmware package is currently expired, but this can be bypassed using the methods described above.*

 ### 4.6.0_72